JamyJones/jjdgdjf/msg.md

-{"prompt": "None", "user_message": "How to bold something on reddit"}
+{"prompt": "None", "user_message": "What is data binding in android"}